 How to Zip Files in Mac OS X

-How to make a zip archive in Mac OS X Ever wondered how to make a zip file in Mac OS X?
-We recently demonstrated how to password protect zip archives, but in the comments a reader asked a more simple yet completely valid question: “what about just making a standard zip file?
+Ever wondered how to make a zip file in Mac OS X?
+We recently demonstrated how to password protect zip archives, but in the comments a reader asked a more simple yet completely valid question: “what about just making a standard zip file?”

 Well, making a zip archive on a Mac is easy, and with the compression tools built directly into Mac OS X there is no need to download additional software or add-ons to quickly create zips and compress either a single file, a group of files, or an entire folder.
 If you’re unfamiliar with creating zips on the Mac, here is exactly how to do it, and quickly.